THUDM/GLM/README.md

 - To apply GLM to a new NLU dataset with cloze-filling finetuning, add a `DataProcessor` in [tasks/superglue/dataset.py](tasks/superglue/dataset.py) for data loading and add a `PVP` in [tasks/superglue/pvp.py](tasks/superglue/pvp.py) for the cloze question.
-Our implementation is inherited from PET and more details can be found [here](https://github.com/timoschick/pet#-train-your-own-pet).
+More details can be found [here](https://github.com/timoschick/pet#-train-your-own-pet).

 ### Text Summarization